 What Is the Career Planning Process?

-The Career Planning Process encompasses the stages involved in discovering a career path, including self-assessment, research, decision making, job searching, and accepting a job offer.
+The Career Planning Process encompasses the stages involved in discovering a career path, including self-assessment, research, experimentation, decision making, job searching, and accepting a job offer.

 The Steps in the Career Planning Process

 Step 1: Self-Assessment.
 Careful evaluation of your individual strengths, lifestyle preferences, passions, work style, and financial needs is a vital and often overlooked step in planning your various potential career paths.

 In order to evaluate the suitability of work options, it is important to know both who you are as a person and who you desire to become as a professional.
 This involves taking a careful inventory of your current career values, interests, skills, and personal qualities.